Research Cores for Scientists

 Stem Cell Core

-A growing repository of well-characterized iPSC ALS and control lines, isogenic controls, and reporter lines, generated by our partners at Columbia University, Jackson Laboratories and Columbia Stem Cell Core (Barbara Corneo and Hynek Wichterle).
-Lines are stored and managed by Sampled.
+A growing repository of well-characterized iPSC ALS and control lines, including isogenic and reporter lines, generated by leading partners and stored and managed by Sampled.

 Icon